Portokalopita is a traditional Greek orange cake that is extraordinarily aromatic and moist. It is soaked in a mildly spiced orange syrup.

 In Greek, portokali means orange and pita means pie and portokalopita means orange pie.
 Technically speaking, this recipe is not a pie, but I’m assuming it got its name because of the phyllo dough that’s in it.

-Phyllo dough is often used in making Greek pies, like spanakopita (spinach pie) or tiropita (cheese pie).
+Phyllo dough (or filo) is often used in making Greek pies, like spanakopita (spinach pie) or tiropita (cheese pie).

 However, for this recipe, instead of creating a filling in between sheets of phyllo dough, the phyllo dough sheets have been dried out and shredded ON PURPOSE and put INSIDE the cake batter!

 The result?
 Phenomenal!
 The texture is fluffy and light and very moist.

 Even though oranges aren’t in season right now, I always make portokalopita in the summer because my family loves it served cold with ice cream.
 Of course, you can serve it warm or at room temperature any time of the year.